 If you haven't noticed already, there are many different types of tea.

+All of the above are only basic tea types, not even going into sub-types and plant strains.
 Tea making is an art that has been practiced for millennia, so there will always be questions as well as subtle nuances that we have barely tapped into.

 But isn't tea a beautiful, tasteful way to explore nature?

 White tea (only lightly caffeinated): Organic Pai Mu Tan.